helje5/dockSwiftOnARM/toolchain/macosx/README.md

 chmod +x build-rpi-ubuntu-2-macos-x-toolchain
 ```

-You can just call the script and it'll give you instructions, but let's just
+You can call the script and it'll give you instructions, but let's just
 go ahead.
 Next step is to download Swift 3.1.1 tarballs.
 We need the macOS toolchain tarballs we created in Step 1